OpenDreamProject/OpenDream/README.md

 **Server:** Run `OpenDreamServer.exe` and pass the compiled JSON file you got as a result of running the compiler above as an argument like this: `--cvar opendream.json_path=C:/path/to/compiler/output.json`

-**Client:** OpenDream requires the Chromium Embedded Framework to render UIs, and it is not shipped with OpenDream yet.
-Follow these links to download for [Windows](https://cef-builds.spotifycdn.com/cef_binary_95.7.14%2Bg9f72f35%2Bchromium-95.0.4638.69_windows64_minimal.tar.bz2) or [Linux](https://cef-builds.spotifycdn.com/cef_binary_95.7.14%2Bg9f72f35%2Bchromium-95.0.4638.69_linux64_minimal.tar.bz2), or find it yourself [here](https://cef-builds.spotifycdn.com/index.html#linux32:95.7.14), using the minimal distribution for version `95.7.14`.
-After downloading CEF, move the entire contents of its Release and Resources folders to the same folder as your `OpenDreamClient.exe`.
-Finally, you can run `OpenDreamClient.exe`.
+**Client:** Run `OpenDreamClient.exe`.
 You will be prompted to choose a server address, port, and username.
 The defaults should work for a locally hosted server.

 ## Screenshots
 The following screenshots are taken from a stripped-down version of /tg/station available [here](https://github.com/wixoaGit/tgstation).